webnative-examples/.github/profile/README.md

 [`create-webnative-app`](https://github.com/webnative-examples/create-webnative-app) is a CLI generator that allows you to spin either React or SvelteKit flavours of Fission's Webnative App Template and Webnative WalletAuth repos.

 You can find other examples of Webnative applications in [the Fission organization](https://github.com/fission-codes).

+## React TodoMVC

+The classic [TodoMVC](https://todomvc.com/) app implemented with Webnative.
+This example demonstrates authorization through the [Fission Auth Lobby](https://auth.fission.codes/) which allows users to share a filesystem across apps.

+## Stored Wasm example

+This app demonstrates a simple approach to storing Wasm modules and computations in a user's filesystem.
+Computation and binaries performing computation can be available across a user's devices!
+This example also authorizes through the [Fission Auth Lobby](https://auth.fission.codes/).